facebook/react-native/docs/Basics-Layout.md

 AppRegistry.registerComponent('AwesomeProject', () => AlignItemsBasics);
 ```

-#### API Reference
+#### Going Deeper

 We've covered the basics, but there are many other styles you may need for layouts.
-The full list is available [here](./docs/flexbox.html).
+The full list of props that control layout is documented [here](./docs/layout-props.html).